Tips for Starting a Golf Fitness Workout Program

 This way you only have to learn two or three new exercises each time.

-Learning new exercises slow you down, by keeping half of the old ones it allows you to workout faster and harder.
+Learning new exercises slows you down, by keeping half of the old ones it allows you to work out faster and harder.

 Change out the ones you didn’t at the next switch.

 Are the old ones too easy?
 Then, add weight, progress it to make it harder, or do them faster.

 You Will Miss – Don’t Let it Bother You

 You will miss a day of exercise, you’re human, things come up, don’t let it get you down.
 Jump back on the wagon.
 Getting in shape is a long-term commitment.
 It takes time to make progress and missing one day isn’t the end of the world.

 But don’t miss two consecutive workouts, then it is more difficult to get back into the gym.